 We welcome all feedback and suggestions - please contact us at email@example.com if you are unsure about where to start or if would like help getting started.

-Welcome to the security learning path.
-This learning path really focuses on the different kinds of security concerns that exist in the cyber security space, from physical and personnel security, through to secure development process concerns and best practice and ends with an introduction to the idea of security architecture.
-The learning path is made up of 4 videos and a single pdf resource, and each is supported by a quick quiz to help you check your understanding as you work through them.
+This module really focuses on the different kinds of security concerns that exist in the cybersecurity space.
+From physical and personnel security, through to secure development process concerns and best practice, and ends with an introduction to the idea of security architecture.
+The module is made up of four videos and a single PDF resource, and each is supported by a quick quiz to help you check your understanding as work through them.